dienter/dienterbot/README.md

 # dienterbot
 My Basic Twitch Bot

 This bot is used for Twitch channels to be able to customize responses to commands, as well as attempt to keep a list of commands used by people to think about future possibilities.
+Fill in the values of the example environmental file, and rename it to .env.

 # Configuration example
 BOT_NAME='<BOT USERNAME>' - username of the desired bot